utkarsh530/AMF.jl/README.md

 `src/method_of_lines.jl`: An alternative implementation to verify correctness.
 This file hasn't been maintained in a while and is not useed in the analysis.

+`scripts/minimal.jl`: minimal example.

-`analysis_clean.ipynb`: preliminary analysis of the methods.
+`scripts/analysis_clean.jl`: preliminary analysis of the methods.

 ## Running scripts